Custom Service To Divide Your Assets

 We welcome the opportunity to provide guidance on these issues to same-sex couples, including those currently in domestic partnerships who have not yet benefited from the legalization of marriage in Washington state.

 Take Advantage Of Our Experience.
-Contact Our Lawyers Today.
+Contact Our Divorce Lawyers Today.

-Asset division attorney Bruce Clement invites you to a free, confidential initial consultation.
-Call us at 253-336-3607 or 888-351-6779 to schedule your appointment, or contact us online.
+Asset division attorney Bruce Clement invites you to a confidential initial consultation.
+Call us at 253-357-5395 to schedule your appointment, or contact us online.
 We serve clients in Bellevue and all communities in the Seattle-Tacoma region and in Pierce and King counties.